WHWC Monthly Theme: Nostalgia

 Further reading:

-- the kindergarten teacher by Sara Colangelo
+-- the kindergarten teacher directed by Sara Colangelo

-- the 400 blows by François Truffaut
+-- the 400 blows directed by François Truffaut